albertintech/apai/docs/congress/cmf/fema/why-not-stv.md

-# Federal Elections Modernization Act
+# Congressional Elections Modernization Act

 ## Why Not STV?

-### Published March 2026

-Based on Rev 5.2 of the Federal Elections Modernization Act

 ---

 Proportional representation is the most important structural reform available to American democracy.
 The diagnosis is shared across the reform community: winner-take-all, single-member districts distort representation, suppress political competition, and entrench a two-party system that leaves millions of voters without meaningful representation.
 The question is not whether to adopt proportional representation.
 The question is which proportional method to use.

-The Federal Elections Modernization Act (FEMA), hereafter referred to as "the Act," uses Allocated Score -- also called STAR Proportional Representation or STAR-PR -- for multi-member House elections.
+The Congressional Elections Modernization Act (CEMA), hereafter referred to as "the Act," uses Allocated Score -- also called STAR Proportional Representation or STAR-PR -- for multi-member House elections.
 Voters score candidates from 0 to 5 stars on the same ballot used for single-winner STAR elections.
 Seats are filled in rounds: each round elects the highest-scoring candidate, then reduces the ballot weight of that candidate's supporters proportionally, ensuring the next round reflects the preferences of voters who are not yet fully represented.

 The Single Transferable Vote (STV) -- now marketed in the United States as "Proportional Ranked Choice Voting" or PRCV -- is the most prominent competing proportional method and the one proposed in the Fair Representation Act (H.R.
 4632), the only live federal proportional representation bill in Congress.
 FairVote, RepresentWomen, the League of Women Voters, the RCV Resource Center, and allied organizations have invested substantial institutional resources in positioning STV as the natural next step for the American ranked-choice voting movement.